Code-Institute-Submissions/ms1-the_rolls/README.md

 - Checked that the enquiry form appeared first above the contact details on medium devices and smaller.
 - Checked that each input field on the form was given a shadow when the field was being interacted with.
 - Checked each input field would only take the appropriate data. eg email will only take an email etc.
-- Checked the calendar button works on various devices so user can select dates rather than write them.
+- Checked the calendar button works on various devices so user can select dates rather than have to write them.
-- Checked the required fields worked correctly and wouldnt allow a form submit without being filled.
+- Checked the required fields worked correctly and wouldn't allow a form submit without being filled.
 - Checked the Enquire Now button worked correctly by directing the form data at the C.I form data dump.
 - Ensured the contact details appeared to the right hand side, as intended, on large devices.
 - Checked the phone number opened the appropriate app on all devices when pressed.
 - Checked the email address opened the appropriate app on all devices when pressed.

+### Bugs
+#### Fixed Bugs Found During Manual Testing

+1. Bug found: The underline from the left extended well beyond the text when the nav links were used in the burger menu.
+    - Fix:
+        1.Moved the <code>hvr-underline-from-center</code> class from the <code>li</code> parent to the actual <code>a</code> link on all pages.

+        2.Added code to make the <code>nav-link</code> sit over to the right of the drop down menu by applying <code>float:right</code> on screen sizes XS(less than 576px).

+        3.Added code to remove the margins from the <code>hvr-underline-from-center:before</code> on screen size XS(less than 576px).

+2. Bug found: The navigation link for "Home" was appearing heavier in the header on all pages as the code had been copied across to each page from the index.html.
+    - Fix: Moved the <code>active</code> class in the navbar <code>a</code> links to the correct link.

+3. Bug Found: By default the links in the nav burger menu appear to the left side of the screen on xs screens.
+This is a bootstrap default.
+    - Fix: The original fix was to apply <code>text-align:end</code> to the <code>header-nav a</code>.
+However, this became obsolete when the underline bug above was found.
+So to make the links appear to the right hand side the fix was as detailed in the underline issue detailed above.

+4. Bug found: The social media links opened in the current browser tab.
+    - Fix: Added <code>target="_blank"</code> attribute to the links.

+5. Bug found: The social media icons in the footer squeeze in on top of eachother on medium screen sizes.
+    - Fix: Changed the bootstrap class to <code>justify-content-around</code> to move the 2 icons apart and made alterations to the bootstrap <code>col</code> class that the links are displayed in.

+6. Bug found: On screen size medium, the image and text on the 2nd row of the What We Do section did not appear as intended on the wireframe.
+    - Fix: I needed to change the order of the image and text but only on screen size medium and above.
+To do this I used Bootstrap's <code>order-md-#</code> class which defines the order of the relevant <code>div</code> on screen sizes medium and larger.

+7. Bug found: The text and pictures in the What We Do section appeared too close together on medium screens and larger.
+    - Fix: I applied Bootstrap's reponsive margins and padding to achieve the desired spacing on medium sized screens and larger.
+For example, <code>px-md-4</code> was added to the class for the text articles in order to push the image and the text apart on screen size medium and larger.

 ## Browser Tests

 The site was mainly developed using Google Chrome using the built in dev tools.
-The site was then also checked with Firefox and Microsoft Edge.
+All of the elements detailed in the manual testing section were also checked with Firefox and Microsoft Edge.
 All of the site features work as in Chrome and no issues were found.

 ## Automated Testing